 Service & Utilities.
-Screen or block from public view outside trash receptacles, loading docks, open storage areas and utility boxes/equipment.
+Screen or block from public view refuse containers, loading docks, open storage areas and utility boxes/equipment.

 Security & Privacy.
 Provide security and privacy for private and common open spaces not open to the general public.

 Cohesiveness.
 Relate the design and materials of fences and walls to the architecture and/or landscape architecture of the project.